-- (1) The sail shall be hoisted on a halyard.
-The arrangement shall permit hoisting and lowering of the sail at sea with the boat upright. - Luff and foot bolt ropes shall be in its mast and boom spar grooves or tracks (2) respectively. - Battens shall be fitted, except in the case of accidental loss.
-(3) - (4) The sail shall be set so that the highest visible point of it, projected at 90° to the mast spar, shall not be higher than the upper point.
-This changes ERS B.1.1. - (5) The sail shall be set so that the aftmost visible part of the leech, projected at 90° to the boom, is forward of the outer point.
+- The sail shall be hoisted on a halyard.
+The arrangement shall permit hoisting (1) and lowering of the sail at sea with the boat upright. - (2) Luff and foot bolt ropes shall be set in the mast and boom spar grooves or tracks respectively. - (3) Battens shall be fitted, except in the case of accidental loss. - (4) The sail shall be set so that the highest visible point of it, projected at 90° to the mast spar, shall not be higher than the upper point.
+This changes ERS B.1.1. - (5) The sail shall be set so that the aftmost visible part of the leech, projected at 90° to the boom, is at or forward of the outer point.
 This changes ERS B.1.3.